sauce-archives/isign/README.rst

 `codesign <https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/codesign.1.html>`__
 to run, so they are skipped unless you run them on a Macintosh computer with developer tools.

-The tests assume you have credentials in a well-known location (see above).

 Rationale
 ---------